Paul2708/spigot-plugin-resources/servers.md

 #### Sponge

-[Sponge](https://spongepowered.org) is another modified vanilla server independent from CraftBukkit.
+[Sponge](https://spongepowered.org) is another modified vanilla server independent of CraftBukkit.
 It also has a plugin system with an API to create server-side mods, but additionally, it's commonly used as a server for the [Forge](http://files.minecraftforge.net) modding platform.

 ### Re-Implementations

 There is a number of reasons why it may be beneficial to use a server that does not depend on the official vanilla server at all.
-First of all, it prevents the [licensing issues that occur when redistributing proprietary code](https://blog.jwf.io/2020/04/open-source-minecraft-bukkit-gpl/).
+First, it prevents the [licensing issues that occur when redistributing proprietary code](https://blog.jwf.io/2020/04/open-source-minecraft-bukkit-gpl/).
 Second of all, it gives you a lot more freedom in how to structure the server, which systems to use etc.

 There are many independent Notchian server implementations and you can find [unofficial lists](https://wiki.vg/Server_List) on the internet.
 Below, we list a couple of Java-based servers that we find interesting.